 Fewer marketing resources

-Established real estate agents have a slew of resources and network connections that most FSBO sellers don’t have.
-This lack of funds will guarantee that your home will receive less visibility than it would if you worked with a real estate agent.
+Established real estate agents have many resources and network connections that most FSBO sellers don’t have.
+This lack of funds will guarantee that your home will receive less visibility than if you worked with a real estate agent.
 FSBO sellers also don’t have access to their local MLS so pay to list your home in the MLS at the very least to increase your chances of securing a sale.

 Lack of housing market knowledge

 Legal liability for the transaction

 FSBO sellers also have to concern themselves with preparing all of the legal forms and disclosures and the guidelines and requirements of the entire selling process.
 Therefore, you risk financial and legal liability when you represent yourself in a real estate transaction.

 What’s your time worth?

-Time is money and your time could be worth more to you than you know.
+Time is money, and your time could be worth more than you know.
 Selling a home can be a full-time job, even if it’s just your home.
 Especially if you currently have a 9 to 5 already, be mindful if you’re biting off more than you can chew.

 How to sell your home

 Prepare your home for sale

-Some cherish their home as if it were their child, “quirks and all.”
+Some cherish their home as their child, “quirks and all.”
 While homeowners learn to deal with these quirks, homebuyers will probably not and quickly notice that painfully awkward paint job or unfinished basement.
-They will notice things you might have missed although you’ve been living there for years.
-The bottom line is you should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
+They will notice things you might have missed although you’ve lived there for years.
+You should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
 Take care of any health and safety issues related to your home.
 Recruit family and friends to get a fresh pair of eyes if you have to!